pmkitb/pmkdata/README.md

 - Ansible installed on your local machine
 - A Ubuntu 18.04 server or equivalent (DigitalOcean droplet recommended).
 Ensure you can SSH to the `root` user on your server using public key authentication.

+WARNING: the Ansible playbook will disable SSH password logins by default.
+If you use password login for SSH, set the `ssh_disable_password_auth` variable to false in `ansible/vars/main.yml`.

 ### Steps

 1. `cd <repo_directory>/ansible`
 2. Edit variables `vars/main.yml` as needed
 3. `ansible-vault edit vars/vault.yml --ask-vault-pass`, then enter the vault password.
-Edit variables as needed, then save and quit the editor
+Set the repository deploy key (e.g. Github deploy private key) if necessary; comment it otherwise.
+Edit other variables as needed, then save and quit the editor
 4. Edit `hosts` file - enter your server hostname
 5. `ansible-playbook create-sudo-user.yml -i hosts --ask-vault-pass` to create `pmkdata` user (vault password required)
-6. `ansible-playbook main.yml -i hosts --ask-vault-pass` to set up and deploy `pmkdata` (vault password required).
+6. `ansible-playbook main.yml -i hosts --ask-vault-pass` to set up and deploy app (vault password required).
 Note: this step will also disable root SSH login for security reasons.
-From now on, you can using the `pmkdata` application user
+From now on, you can use the `pmkdata` application user

 ### Creating the Django superuser